While I encourage anyone who can to enjoy the benefits of freelancing, it’s also definitely the case that this lifestyle is not for everyone.

 If you have a thick book of great contacts, then it will make going freelance a lot easier than if you’re always trying to get work from complete strangers.

-You’ll be surprised by how much people actually want to help you, so don’t be afraid to reach out to your contacts – however awkward it briefly feels to you.
+It will surprise you how much people actually want to help you, so don’t be afraid to reach out to your contacts – however awkward it briefly feels to you.

 5. Make some sacrifices